PanchoBubble/tari-dot-com-fork/privacy_policy.md

 ### Personal Information

-With respect to EU data subjects, &quot;personal information,&quot; as used in this Privacy Policy, is equivalent to &quot;personal information&quot; as defined in the European Union General Data Protection Regulation (GDPR).
+With respect to EU data subjects, "personal information," as used in this Privacy Policy, is equivalent to "personal information" as defined in the European Union General Data Protection Regulation (GDPR).

 ### Sensitive Data